-Microsoft Azure team has released a useful tool for Azure Kubernetes Service (AKS) called Azure Monitor - container health monitoring capability.
-And it’s in public preview right now and developers are welcome to work on it.
-This will Enables to developers to track the health and performance of your Azure Kubernetes Service (AKS) cluster.
-Later, Microsoft will release new features and updates to onboarding and the portal experience.
+Microsoft Azure team has released a useful tool for Azure Kubernetes Service (AKS) called Azure Monitor: A container health monitoring tool.
+It’s right now in public preview and the developers are welcome to work on it.
+This enables to developers to track the health and performance of your Azure Kubernetes Service (AKS) cluster.
+As it is said, Microsoft will release new features and updates to on-boarding and the portal experience later.

-· Identify AKS containers that are running on the node and their average processor and memory utilization.
-This knowledge can help you identify resource bottlenecks.
+Identify AKS containers that are running on the node and their average processor and memory utilization, which can help in identifying resource bottlenecks.

 Usability improvements in the performance grid